Waleran de Beaumont, 1st Earl of Worcester: Aristocrat and humanist

 Waleran was educated in the liberal arts and philosophy.
 An elegy to him by Stephen of Rouen, monk of Bec-Hellouin, reveals that he composed Latin verse.
 In 1142, Waleran tells us that he personally researched the deeds in the archive of Meulan priory before confirming its possessions.
 Like his twin brother, he also seems to have been an assiduous writer of letters and a number of them survive.
 He was also a literary patron, as Geoffrey of Monmouth dedicated the earliest edition of his History of the Kings of Britain to him in 1136.

 Waleran founded Cistercian abbeys at Bordesley, Worcestershire (1139), and Le Valasse, Normandy (c.1150), though in both cases the abbeys were taken over by the king.
-He was a generous patron of the two ancestral Benedictine monasteries of Préaux (St Peter for men and St Leger for women).
+He was a generous patron of the two ancestral Benedictine monasteries at Les Préaux (Saint-Pierre for men and Saint-Léger for women).
 He was besides accepted as advocate of the abbey of Bec-Hellouin, and was patron of its priory at Meulan, founding another at Beaumont-le-Roger.
 He founded a Benedictine priory at Gournay-sur-Marne.
 He endowed a major hospital at Pont Audemer, which still survives.